 Evidence-based practice is a conceptual framework for all clinical decision-making that integrates the best available research evidence with our individual patients’ beliefs and values.

-In nursing, requires nurses to look at research, study findings, and make decisions based on what they find.
+In nursing, you have to look at research, study findings, and make decisions based on what you find.
 It’s an approach that has been recognized as one of the best ways for providing safe medical care in hospitals across the country.

 Evidence-based practice is the foundation of all nursing interventions and it includes synthesizing research findings with clinical expertise to provide the best care for patients.